It's true! You know it's true.

 However, online exhibitionism, even in the form of cute-quirky 20 something blogging communities, is problematic for me.

+a.)
+I have a job that demands a level of personal privacy.
 (If you interpret this to mean that I am a highly trained spy, I'll enjoy that, but what it really means is that I don't make fancy coffees or flip burgers for money anymore.)

-people I already know reading whatever I might write on here.
+b.)
+I just actually have trouble with the thought of people I already know reading whatever I might write on here.
 Strangers are fine.
 I'm not sure why.
 I can psycho-analyze that later.

 So what can I tell you about me, to get the ball rolling so that I can start indulgently publishing blog posts about all of the things I'm not supposed to talk about ?